The attorneys at Sutton Sachs Meyer have plenty of experience negotiating with lenders to arrange and complete short sales.

 - Put the lender in a better position than it would be if the property had to be sold at auction after foreclosure.

 Work with an attorney who knows New York and New Jersey laws pertaining to short sales.
-To discuss your goals, call Sutton Sachs Meyer at 212-480-4350, or fill out and submit our secure online form to arrange a complimentary consultation with an experienced short sale lawyer.
+To discuss your goals, call the law office of Sutton Sachs Meyer at 212-480-4350, or fill out and submit our secure online form to arrange a complimentary consultation with an experienced short sale lawyer.